kjerandp/CoPilot/README.md

 # CoPilot
 CoPilot is an object relational mapper (ORM).
 In its core it works like a micro ORM, but it has some neat and powerful features added on top of it.

-Please note that version 2 is currently being developed (see [version_2 branch](https://github.com/kjerandp/CoPilot/tree/version_2)) and this version will contain some breaking changes.
+Please note that this version will soon be depricated and replaced by a new version (see [master branch](https://github.com/kjerandp/CoPilot/tree/master)) and this version will contain some breaking changes.

 **Key features:**
 * Map POCO models to tables including relationships (one-to-many and many-to-one relationships).